 History

-This land on the Lake Michigan shore was once the prosperous Village of Pier Cove.
+This land on Lake Michigan was once the prosperous Village of Pier Cove.
 The land was covered with white pine trees and crossed by the creek that played an important part in the development of the village.

 A dam was constructed across the creek to create a pond for a saw mill.
 Soon the village boasted of having a saw mill, grist mill, slaughter house, hotel, school, post office, two saloons, several churches, and many houses.